aws-samples/serverless-patterns/eventbridge-api-destinations/README.md

 * To run example #10, an account with [Stripe](https://dashboard.stripe.com/login).
 Follow the instructions to [Set up your development environment](https://stripe.com/docs/development/quickstart) and note the api key.
 * To run example #11, an account with [Salesforce](https://login.salesforce.com/).
 Follow the Prerequisites to [Create an app and configure security token](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-tutorial-salesforce.html).
 Make sure to note the Authorization endpoint, Client ID, Client Secret and OAuth Http Parameters Key.
 * To run example #12, please have the below things with you:
-    - HTTPS API endpoint url that you can invoke as the target of an event bus rule
+    - HTTPS API endpoint url that you can invoke as the target of an event bus rule.
+Which uses the scope of 'myapi.example.com/domestic.read' to allow the request.
-    - Oauth Authorization Endpoint to get the auth token along with OAuth Client ID,OAuth Client Secret
+    - Oauth Authorization Endpoint to get the auth token along with OAuth Client ID,OAuth Client Secret In our deployment we'll use cognito /oauth2/token endpoint (https://tfc-m2m-managed-login-domain.auth.eu-west-1.amazoncognito.com/oauth2/token)
     - CMK Key in your AWS KMS Service and get the arn of that CMK key

 ## Deployment Instructions